GewelsJI/ERRNet/README.md

       journal = {Pattern Recognition},
       volume = {123},
       pages = {108414},
-      year = {2022},
+      year = {2022}
-      issn = {0031-3203},
     }

 # License

 The source code is free for research and education use only.
-Any comercial use should get formal permission first.
+Any commercial usage should get formal permission first.